 That afternoon, we met in the kitchen for a cooking class.
 The resort’s award-winning culinary team leads classes every other day.
-The executive chef gave us a tour of the gardens, where much of the produce is grown, and the forest to forage for mushrooms.
+The executive chef gave us a tour of the gardens, where much of the produce is grown, and led us into the forest to forage for mushrooms.
 We learned about local Acadian cuisine and got a hands-on demonstration of how to make mushroom ravioli with fresh pesto.
 Afterwards, we enjoyed the fruits of our efforts and great conversation with our fellow classmates.

 Day 4: Digby Neck & Wolfville

 Early the next morning, we hit the road once again to Digby Neck, a peninsula that extends far out into the Bay of Fundy.
 About a two-hour drive, it was the perfect launch point for our next adventure: a whale watching tour.

 We passed fishing shacks clinging to the coastline and made two car ferry crossings before finally reaching Ocean Explorations, our guide for the day.
 A Zodiac boat took our small group out into the choppy waters in search of humpback whales.
 We had luck on our side: a group of six surrounded our boat and swam close enough alongside that I could reach out and touch them!